E3SM-Project/Omega/components/omega/doc/devGuide/DataTypes.md

 ## Data Types and Precision

-OMEGA supports all standard data types and uses some specific defined types to guarantee a specific level of precision.
-Specifically, we define I4, I8, R4 and R8 types for 4-byte (32-bit) and 8-byte (64-bit) integer and floating point variables.
+OMEGA supports all standard data types and uses some additional defined types to guarantee a specific level of precision.
+In particular, we define I4, I8, R4 and R8 types for 4-byte (32-bit) and 8-byte (64-bit) integer and floating point variables.
 Note that these exist in the OMEGA namespace so use the scoped form OMEGA::I4, etc.